“A reader lives a thousand lives before he dies, and the one who doesn’t read, lives just one.” –RR Martin

 Who should enroll?

-This class is for 9th – 10th graders who have taken Literature and Composition 8/9 or equivalent.
+This class is designed for 10th graders and advanced 9th graders.
+Students who have taken Literature and Composition 8/9 will be well prepared.

 - High speed, broadband Internet